Why did my credit score drop?

 The timing is an important factor to keep in mind.
 If you’re late making a required payment, your credit card issuer may charge a late fee and interest, depending on the issuer and card terms.
 After 30 days past the due date, the issuer may report the delinquency to the credit bureaus, which could have a negative impact on your credit scores.

-What you can do: Consistently paying bills on time may help you improve your credit report’s payment history.
+Consistently paying bills on time may help you improve your credit report’s payment history.
 If that feels easier said than done, you could consider setting up automatic payments or reminders.
+With Capital One, you can set up AutoPay so payments are automatically made on the due date each month.

 4. Derogatory marks on your credit report

 Negative information on your credit report is known as a derogatory mark.
-If a negative mark is listed on your credit reports, it can hurt your score.
+If a negative mark is listed on your credit reports, it can hurt your scores.

 • Missed or late payments: Late payments typically appear on credit reports when an account is 30 days or more past due.
 They can stay on your credit report for up to seven years.